mjon/WildCounts-Shorthand-Vocabulary/wildcounts-shorthand-vocab.md

 The individuals observed may be the same as individuals previously observed within the same survey, but perhaps not.
 This is inferred for all stationary surveys.

 **Syntax**: `@!`

-#### Value: <span style="color:purple">**same again**</span>

-The individual observed in a previous route section, or previous time interval, of the same survey is now recorded again.
-This allows you to record an accurate count of how many individuals of a species you detect in a route section or time interval, within a survey, while still tracking how many of these individuals you already counted in a previous section or interval.
-(I used to be be inconsistent here about whether I used "same" or "usual", usually I used "same", but it's really a third concept.)

-**Syntax**: `@@`

-#### Value: <span style="color:purple">**possibly same again**</span>

-Possibly the same individual observed in a previous route section, or time intervale, of the same survey is now recorded again.

-**Syntax**: `@@!`

 ### Type: **seen song call**